RamEio/ramy-eid-portfolio/local-work/project_agents/counselor.md

   Ensure the QA/Tester is involved before each release and at key milestones, and that all acceptance criteria and quality standards are met.
 - **🔄 Multi-Agent System Activation:**
   Automatically activate and monitor all agents (Scribe, Code Guardian, Designer, Benchmarker, etc.) to ensure continuous project oversight and documentation.
+- **🔄 System Health Verification:**
+  Every time the Counselor is called, verify that all agents are operational and that the Scribe token saving system is working properly.

 ---